AdamV3D/Duet-Maestro-12864-Menu-Files/README.md

 # Duet-Maestro-12864-Menu-Files
-A set of files to allow a Duet Maestro to present a basic menu system on a 12864 reprap graphic display.
+A set of files to allow a Duet 3 mini 5 + to present a basic menu system on a 12864 reprap graphic display.

 Installation: